Walter-Escobar/100DaysOfCode/Walter-Escobar/README.md

 Completed some more challenges at picoCTF.
 Have been learning the basics of reverse engineering and getting comfortable with the linux terminal.

+### Day 2 -

+Continued with Data school tutorials on youtube.
+Experimented with 'K nearest neighbours classifier' and 'Logistic Regression' using scikit learn.
+Used the iris dataset for it.